 Sheridan coach Wright said after the game that he felt Zachery’s strip, fumble recovery and runback was huge, possibly even a gamebreaker.
 If nothing else, he said, “I think the fumble recovery was one of the biggest plays of the game.”

 If there was any consolation to be had about the fumble for Ritter, it was that only 28 seconds had run off the clock.
-Ritter had 1:34 left to try and score again before halftime.
+Ritter had 1:34 left to try again and score before halftime.

 Ritter started its drive after the next kickoff at its own 34 yard-line.
 Purichia connected three times with tight end Luke Floyd on passes covering 18, 22 and 20 yards, the last one giving Ritter the ball at the Sheridan 4-yard line.
 Cummings ran for 2 yards on first down, and Ritter called timeout, stopping the clock with 24 seconds remaining.
 (Photo of Purichia below courtesy of Cardinal Ritter High School.)